P02 BYOD: Introduction to Instructional Design

 Ashley Chiasson Consulting

-Ashley Chiasson is an instructional designer and consultant with nearly a decade of experience developing high-quality eLearning solutions for various clients.
-She holds a master’s degree in education (post-secondary studies) and a bachelor of arts in linguistics and psychology.
-In addition to being a small-business owner, Ashley is a part-time faculty member at Mount Saint Vincent University, Canada, having taught Introduction to Instructional Design as an MEd special topics course, and she is a full-time instructional designer at Nova Scotia Community College.
-She is also a self-proclaimed ambassador of Articulate software.
+Ashley Chiasson is an instructional designer and consultant with over a decade of experience developing high-quality eLearning solutions for various clients.
+She holds a master’s degree in education and a bachelor of arts in linguistics and psychology.
+In addition to being a small-business owner, Ashley is a part-time faculty member at Mount Saint Vincent University, Canada, and is an instructional designer at Nova Scotia Community College.